eserlxl/vglog-filter/doc/LOC_DELTA_SYSTEM.md

 ## Overview

-The LOC-based delta system is an advanced versioning mechanism that adjusts version increments based on the magnitude of code changes.
-This system prevents version number inflation while maintaining semantic meaning.
+The LOC-based delta system is an advanced versioning mechanism that **always increases only the last identifier (patch)** with a delta calculated based on the magnitude of code changes.
+This system prevents version number inflation while maintaining semantic meaning and provides intelligent rollover logic.

 ## Problem Solved